yodrew/yodrew.github.io/_pages/make.md

 		 - 2 mask center seals
 		 - 4 mask covers.
 For the 4th cover, use optional cotton fabric, add 20mm on side for seam allowance, and leave plan taped to fabric.
 	7. skip remaining steps 3-4 and resume special instructions
-3. cardboard shell of helix vent
-	1. trim excess cardboard around pattern but don't cut its edges yet (between squared holes)
-	2. with straight edge and razor, score between circled-asterisked holes, cutting through top face and most of corrugations, but not the bottom face.
-	3. press 90° edge of board into scores at 45°
-	4. lightly crease between circled holes with back of table knife tip, avoiding breaking the surface of cardboard
-	5. press straight edge into creases to deepen them
-	6. turn cardboard over and repeat steps 3 & 4 with double-circled holes
-	7. cut between squared holes
-	8. fold cardboard at creases, bending it well past 90&deg;
-4. paper parts
+3. paper/cardboard parts
-	1. between holes with asterisks
+	1. between holes in cardboard
-		- circled pairs, score back, fold forward
+		- circled pairs: crease front, fold forward
-		- double-circled pairs, score front, fold backward
+		- double-circled pairs, crease back, fold backward
+		- press hard into creases with sharp edge of straight board at 45° angle
-	2. between circled and double-circled holes
+	2. between circled and double-circled holes in paper:
-		- crease front side with back of table knife tip
+		- crease front side
-		- fold at creases forward
+		- fold forward
-		- then, fold double-circled creases backward
+		- refold backward between double-circled holes
 	3. between squared holes: cut with razor knife
-	4. between starred holes
-		- expand to diameter indicated in plan
-		- use a pointed dowel of appropriate diameter
-		- spin it with your fingers or a power drill as you gently push it into hole
+4. wood: cut parts on a table saw

 Voila.
 You've got the basics of all darkroom components.
 You've prepared their plans and parts.
 Now, let's see how those in the air chapter come together.